vbabashov/house-prices/README.md

 - Feature engineering: There are some cateogrical and continious variables (e.g., SaleType, PoolArea) which seem to have a weak predictive power.
 Combining them into fewer categories and/or dropping the unimportant features from the model can help lift the model.
 Unimportant and skewed features introduce more noise to the model.

 - LightGBM Tuner:  We can also try [Optuna](https://medium.com/optuna/lightgbm-tuner-new-optuna-integration-for-hyperparameter-optimization-8b7095e99258) to iteratively optimize the model accuracy across large set of hyperparameter tuning.
+Particularly,tuning l1 and l2 regularization parameters can help deal with the overfitting problem.